International Space Station Ground Processing and Research Project Office

-Josephine Burnett is the director of International Space Station (ISS) and Spacecraft Processing at NASA's John F. Kennedy Space Center in Florida.
-She is responsible for all ground processing of space station elements from around the world getting ready to fly in the space shuttle.
+Josephine Burnett is the director of the International Space Station (ISS) Ground Processing and Research Project Office at NASA's John F. Kennedy Space Center in Florida.
+She is responsible for all ground processing of space station elements from around the world.
 These elements are operating on orbit and supporting the largest, most complex space station in human history.

 Burnett began her career with NASA in 1987 at the Kennedy Space Center as an aerospace/mechanical engineer integrating experiments onto Spacelab racks and pallets.
 In 1991, she became an experiment project engineer and led a team of engineers in the test and checkout of the United States Microgravity Laboratory–1 Spacelab Module.
 Burnett moved to an operations position in 1993 as a payload test director.
 In this position, she was responsible for overseeing shuttle payload testing for assigned payloads, including payload support for launch countdown.